-A weekly newsletter is emailed to parents/carers every Friday.
+Our newsletter is emailed to parents/carers.
 This keeps you up to date with events, items of information and relevant dates.
 Should you need to access your newsletter as a hard copy, we keep spares in the School Office.
 Whatever your method, it is important that you read the newsletter each week.